CPJPRINCE/auto_classification_generator/README.md

 ```
 Options:
         -h,     --help          Show Help dialog
         -p,     --prefix        Replace Root 0 with specified prefix            [string]
-        -acc,   -accession      Run in "Accession Mode", this will generate a running number of either Files, Directories or Both {None,Dir,File,All}
+        -acc,   -accession      Run in "Accession Mode", this will              {None,Dir,File,All}
+                                generate a running number of either Files,
+                                Directories or Both {None,Dir,File,All}
-        -accp,  --acc-prefix    Set the Prefix to append onto the running number generated in "Accession Mode"
+        -accp,  --acc-prefix    Set the Prefix to append onto the running       [boolean]
+                                number generated in "Accession Mode"
+        -rm     --empty         Will remove all Empty Directories from          [boolean]
+                                within a given folder, disincluding them
+                                in the Reference Generation.
-        -s,     --start-ref     Set the Reference to start from.        [int]
+        -s,     --start-ref     Set the number to start the Reference           [int]
+                                generation from.
-        -o,     --output        Set the directory to export
+        -o,     --output        Set the directory to export the spreadsheet to. [string]
-        -m,     --meta-dir      Set whether to generate a "meta" directory, to export CSV / Excel file to.
-Default behaviour will be to create a directory, using this option will disable it.         [boolean]
+        -m,     --meta-dir      Set whether to generate a "meta" directory,     [boolean]
+                                to export CSV / Excel file to.
+                                Default behaviour will be to create a directory,
+                                 using this option will disable it.
-        --skip                  Skip running the Auto Classification process, will generate a spreadsheet but not an Archival Reference [boolean]
+        --skip                  Skip running the Auto Classification process,   [boolean]
+                                will generate a spreadsheet but not
+                                an Archival Reference
-        -fmt,   --format        Set whether to export as a CSV or XLSX file.
+        -fmt,   --format        Set whether to export as a CSV or XLSX file.    {csv,xlsx}
+                                Otherwise defualts to xlsx.
 ```